 Alzheimer’s is a disease that causes dementia.
-It is the most common cause of dementia, accounting for about two-thirds of cases in the elderly.
+It is the most common cause of dementia, accounting for about two-thirds of cases in older people.

 Diagnosing Alzheimer’s is important.
 It means you can get the right support and treatments.
 It also means you can plan for the future.
-If you are worried about your health or someone else’s, you should talk to your GP.
+If you are worried about your health, you should talk to your doctor.

-If your GP suspects dementia, they may refer you to a memory clinic or another specialist clinic.
-Here, a doctor or nurse may run through some questions and tests with you.
+If your doctor suspects Alzheimer’s or another form of dementia, they may refer you to a memory clinic or another specialist clinic.
+Here, a doctor or nurse will run through some questions and tests with you.
 These are likely to include:

 - Speaking with your partner or someone close to you about your symptoms.

-- Having a physical check-up.
+- A physical check-up.

 Together, all of these things will help a doctor find out about any problems in memory or thinking and the likely cause.

 If you are assessed for the possibility of having Alzheimer’s or another form of dementia, you can choose not to know the diagnosis.
 You can also choose who else can know about your diagnosis.

-This information was written in April 2014 and is due for review in April 2016.
+This information was updated in May 2018 and is due for review in May 2020.
+It does not replace any advice that doctors, pharmacists or nurses may give you.
 Please contact us if you would like a version with references.